Detecting a Leak

 How to Report a Gas Leak

-To report a natural gas odor or emergency, leave the area immediately, call 911 and then call us 800-458-4251.
+To report a natural gas odor or emergency, leave the area immediately, call 911 and then call us at 800-458-4251.
+Natural gas leaks are not always detected by smell alone.
+It's important to use all your senses to recognize one.

 SMELL